 Most of us have had food allergies and intolerances touch our lives in some way.

-Whether it’s an ad on TV touting the latest gluten-free baked goods, a note from your child’s teacher requesting that you refrain from sending anything that contains peanuts to school, or a recommendation from the doctor who says she wants to do some tests to get to the bottom of your digestive issues, little reminders of the prevalence of food intolerances seem to be everywhere.
+Whether it’s an ad on TV touting the latest gluten-free baked goods, a note from your child’s teacher requesting that you refrain from sending anything that contains peanuts to school, or a recommendation from the doctor who says she wants to do some tests to get to the bottom of your digestive issues, little reminders of the prevalence of food intolerances and allergies seem to be everywhere.

 The question is, what do you do when the person with the food allergies turns out to be you, or someone you love?

 This is exactly what happened to me.
 In fact, it happened several times, and led in part to my interest in studying gastronomy in graduate school, and writing about topics related to food allergies and dietary disease today.